 Gay man John Vassell was sentenced to 18 years for spying for the Soviet Union.
 He served 10.
 This briefly embarrassed the Harold Macmillan government, but was soon eclipsed by the more dramatic Profumo Scandal in 1963.

-Cis actor Wilfred Brambell (Steptoe & Son; A Hard Day’s Night) was arrested in a toilet in Shepherds Bush for persistently importuning.
+Cis actor Wilfred Brambell (Steptoe & Son; A Hard Day’s Night) was arrested in a public toilet in Shepherds Bush for persistently importuning.
 He was given a conditional discharge.

 George Brinham, a former chairman of the Labour Party, had been murdered at home by an 18-year-old Lawrence Somers.
 Brinham asked for a kiss; Somers responded by hitting him with a wine decanter several times.
 He then dragged the body into the bedroom, and attempted to make it look as if a burglar had done it.
 However he left his coat and gloves behind and was soon arrested.

 Wally Stott arranged UK Eurovision Song Contest entry, “Ring-A-Ding Girl" sung by Ronnie Carroll.

 Vita Sackville-West who had cross-dressing adventures at the end of WWI, and who was the model for Virginia Woolf’s Orlando, died at age 70 of stomach cancer.

 - Oxford English Dictionary: ‘sex’ and ‘gender’ are no longer synonyms: ‘gender’ refers to social and cultural aspects, and ‘sex’ to the biological.

 - Lobzang Jivaka.
 Imji Getsul An English Buddhist in a Tibetan Monastery.
 Routledge and Kegan Paul, 1962.

 - Lobzang Jivaka.
 The Life of Milarepa: Tibet's Great Yogi.
 Murray, 1962.